th4z/Epoch-Missions/README.md

 <h5>Install </h5>

 Copy dayz_server/*  to your server files

 Copy mpmission/* to your mission files

-Look @ debug_monitor.sqf & alter it to suit how u like it.
+Edit extras/debug_monitor.sqf & alter it to suit how u like it.
 Edit your mission init.sqf

 call compile preprocessFileLineNumbers "fixes\init\publicEH.sqf";